GROW FOR NYC: CSA in NYC

 - Drop off vegetables in a timely manner

-- Frequently communicate with CSA coordinators about CSA administration, what is happening on the farm, trip/events, etc.
+- Communicate regularly with CSA coordinators about CSA administration, what is happening on the farm, trip/events, etc.

 - Meet with CSA members in the city during the off-season